diablokitty/reading_notes/201_Reading_Notes_05.md

-# Reading Notes for day 5 of 201
+# Reading Notes for Day 5 of 201

 ## Readings: Images, Color, Text